ghing/strava-to-sqlite/README.md

 ## To do

-- Load GPX into database
+- Load activities since last record in database
 - Load data from bulk export
+- Download only GPX files that don't have a record in the GPX table

 ## Similar projects